John Greenwood (composer)

+John Danforth Herman Greenwood (26 June 1889 – 15 April 1975), was an English composer best known for his film scores.

+Education and early career

-John Danforth Herman Greenwood (26 June 1889 – 15 April 1975), an English composer best known for his film scores, was the son of New Zealander Alfred Greenwood (1842–1912) and his English-born wife Ottilie Rose Minna (1855–1932) née Schweitzer.
+Greenwood was the son of New Zealander Alfred Greenwood (1842–1912) and his English-born wife Ottilie Rose Minna (1855–1932) née Schweitzer.
 He was named after his grandfathers: Herman Schweitzer, a Prussian born analytical chemist; and Dr. John Danforth Greenwood (1803–1890) from Sussex, England, a pioneering New Zealand physician and educationist, who had emigrated to New Zealand in 1842 after retiring from medicine due to ill health.

-Education and early career

 Greenwood was born in London.
 He learned piano and viola from his parents and at 18 entered the Royal College of Music to study viola and horn, as well as composition with Charles Villiers Stanford.
 While there he won the Grove scholarship and Arthur Sullivan composition awards.
 For a short period he taught at Brighton and Hove Grammar School, and then made his living as a pianist, horn and viola player in various orchestras as well as conducting at the Queen's Hall and in the provinces.

+During the First World War Greenwood was a conscientious objector.
+At that time he was living at 39, Hillcrest Road, Acton Hill.
+Greenwood married Winifred Margaret Hicks in 1917 and a son, Alfred Michael Greenwood, was born a year later.

 Composer

 Greenwood's early concert works had their first performances from the Queen's Hall Orchestra under Henry Wood in the early 1920s.
 But he quickly became involved with writing music for the cinema, composing and editing music for silent films from the 1920s onwards.
 In 1929 he wrote a new score for the part-talkie film To What Red Hell.
-From the 1930s until the mid-1950s he worked on around 50 films, from Man of Aran (1934) to Grand National Night (1954).
+From the 1930s until the mid-1950s he worked on around 50 films, from Man of Aran (1934) to Grand National Night (1953).
 While he no doubt gained considerable satisfaction from these compositions – and access to a large audience – there were also frustrations as the film editing process frequently required the removal or addition of passages of music quite regardless of the overall form and themes of the piece.